VentoVergil/Female-movie-analysis-project/README.md

 * [Results](#results)

 ## General Info
-  Women's Film Analysis (2018-2022) with Power BI
+  "Womea's Film" Analysis (2018-2022) with python and Power BI

 ## Dataset
   Data utilized in this project was obtained from Kaggle.